 Should a delegate fail the re-sit, they will be required to take the full two day TWCTC again, or will be offered an alternative course which is considered to match the delegate’s level of knowledge and understanding.

-You will receive a CITB TWCTC Certificate valid for 5 years.
-It takes approximately 6-8 weeks for the CITB to issue certification.
+You will receive a CITB TWCTC digital PDF Certificate valid for 5 years.
+It takes approximately 5 working days for the CITB to issue certification.

 The natural progression from this course would be to attend either the Site Management Safety Training Scheme (SMSTS) or Directors Role for Health and Safety (DRHS) course where duties allow.

 It is mandatory for all delegates to have a comprehensive understanding of BS 5975:2019 + A1:2011.
 Ideally delegates should have a copy of BS 5975; however, their own organisation’s procedures and guidance on temporary works may be more suitable for reference during the course.